brumocas/Tiki_Taka_Toe_Game/Client/README.md

 InstallationPackages directory from the project by choosing the `lib` subfolder
 ![img_1.png](READMEImages/img_1.png)
 ![img.png](READMEImages/img.png)
+4. TODO -> Change the IP and Port in the Programs Arguments for the
-4. Run the `Client` main from the project
+5. Run the `Client` main from the project
 ![img_2.png](READMEImages/img_2.png)

 ### Option: 2 (executable jar file)